Russian ironclad Petr Veliky: Construction and Career

 Immediately after her sea trials the ship departed Scotland for a Mediterranean cruise.
 Petr Veliky made port visits at Algiers, Athens, Corfu, Naples, La Spezia and Toulon before being recalled.
-She visited Cadiz, Lisbon, Brest, and Cherbourg before reaching Kronstadt on 12 September.
+She visited Cádiz, Lisbon, Brest, and Cherbourg before reaching Kronstadt on 12 September.
 The ship remained in the Baltic Sea for the rest of her career and had her light armament modified several times.
 During the 1880s her rear 4-pounder guns were replaced by two 44 mm Engström guns and two others on her bridge were moved to the roof of the forward turret.
 Petr Velikys boilers were replaced in 1892, and by the mid-1890s the ship mounted two 4-pounder guns on each turret, six 47 mm 5-barrel revolving Hotchkiss guns on the bridge and four 37 mm Hotchkiss guns.